-It’s an enjoyable place to stay for a day or two as well as the jumping off point for Pulau Weh.
+Banda Aceh an enjoyable place to stay for a day or two as well as the jumping off point for Pulau Weh.

-Although governed by a modified sharia law, it should have little impact on you as a tourist – You will spend a couple of days without alcohol and should dress a little more conservatively than you’re used to in a lot of South East Asia.
+Banda Aceh is a staunch Muslim city, and also a very friendly city, with locals who are very welcoming of foreigners (almost everyone you speak to has lost immediate family to the tsunami).
+Although governed by a modified sharia law, it should have little impact on you as a tourist.
+Of course, you will spend a couple of days without alcohol and should dress a little more conservatively than you’re used to in a lot of South East Asia.

 Previously, visitors to Aceh Province needed a special travel permit but 30-day visa on arrival is now available at airports.
 (Having some grasp of Bahasa Indonesia would be helpful, but we found that some people only spoke the regional Acehnese language.)

 Where to stay:

 The city has several cheap but soulless hotel compounds.
 Previously, the aid workers and NGO staff kept them full and the prices high, but they’ve all left and the pricing is now more competitive.
-Expect to pay between 100’000 & 150’000 for a basic twin room with attached bathroom.
+Expect to pay between 100,000 & 150,000 for a basic twin room with attached bathroom.

-Another option are the beaches Lhok Nga & Lampuuk, around fifteen kilometres from town, where days can become weeks along the stunning beachfront in simple accommodations.
+Another option are the beaches Lhok Nga & Lampuuk, around fifteen kilometres from town, where days can become weeks along the stunning beach-front in simple accommodations.

 The aftermath of the tsunami has created an unusual tourism relationship, with those seeking to see and know more of the effects on a tsunami tour...

-The tsunami museum is the main attraction, a large modern building which must have cost a fortune to build, housing photographic and video accounts.
+The Tsunami Museum is the main attraction, a large modern building which must have cost a fortune to build, housing photographic and video accounts.
 The higher floors have interactive, educational installations which are sadly falling into disrepair and looking pretty sorry for themselves.
 There seems to be no interest by the staff to maintain or rectify this, but it’s still worth a visit.
 Free entry, but closed at lunchtime.

 ‘Boat still on the roof’ is probably one of the more famous images of the tsunami, which washed several boats into the town itself.
 This boat settled on top of a house, and the single fisherman not only survived but rescued several people also.
 NGO money has turned this little boat into a safe and secured site which is a bit of a tourist attraction.
 There are other boats still stuck inland ten years later which tuk-tuk drivers will happily offer to take you to.